PanBabinicz/ghost-feather/doc/dust/README.md

 > checksum = ~checksum;
 > ```

+### HANDSHAKE OPTIONS

+> Handshake options are send in payload when a connection attempt is made.
+> The first byte stores information about ACK packet frequency (rate), the next four bytes have information about number of packets.

 ## Connection establishment (handshake)

 > The connection establishment sets the payload size for future data packets.
 In this process only header is sent.